 Detoxification – if you aren’t ready for a full fertility cleanse, kombucha is a great substitute.

-(To learn more about detoxing before fertility, check out this video from a top fertility doctor).
+(To learn more about detoxing before fertility, check out this post about doing a fertility cleanse).

 Regulating the digestive system